Maintaining a Distributed Spanning Forest in Highly Dynamic Networks: Introduction

 \section{Introduction}

 The current development of mobile and wireless technologies enables direct {\it ad hoc} communication between various kinds of mobile entities, such as vehicles, smartphones, terrestrian robots, flying robots, or satellites.
-In all these contexts, the set of communication links depends on distances between entities, thus the network topology changes continuously as the entities move.
-Not only changes are frequent, but in general they even make the network partitionned.
-Clearly, the usual assumption of connectivity does not hold here, although another form of connectivity is often available over time and space (temporal connectivity).
+In all these contexts, the set of communication links between entities (network topology) changes continuously.
+Not only changes are frequent, but in general they are unpredictable and can make the network partitioned at any time.
+Clearly, the usual assumption of connectivity does not hold here.
 Also, the classical view of a network whose dynamics corresponds to {\em failures} is no longer suitable in these scenarios, where dynamics is the norm rather than the exception.

-This induces a shift in paradigm that strongly impacts algorithms.
-In fact, it even impacts the problems themselves.
-What does it mean, for instance, to elect a leader in such a network?
-Is the objective to distinguish a unique global leader, whose leadership then takes place over time and space, or is it to {\em maintain} a leader in each connected component, so that the decisions concerning each component are taken quickly and locally.
+This shift in paradigm impacts algorithms and the definition of problems all together.
+What does it mean, for instance, to elect a leader in a partitioned network?
+Is the objective to distinguish a unique global leader, whose leadership materialize over time and space, or is it rather to {\em maintain} a unique leader in each connected component, deleting one when two partitions merge and creating a new one when a partition splits?
 The same remark holds for spanning trees.
-Should an algorithm construct a unique, global tree whose logical edges survive intermittence, or should it build and maintain a {\em forest} of trees that strive to cover collectively all components in each instant?
-Both viewpoints make sense, and so far, were little studied in distributed computing (see e.g.~\cite{AE84,CFMS12} for temporal trees, \cite{Awerbuch08,CCGP13} for maintained trees).
+Should an algorithm construct a unique, global tree whose logical edges survive network intermittence, or should it build and maintain a {\em forest} of trees, each of which spans a (as large as possible) part of the network in a classical way?
+Both viewpoints make sense, and have been considered {\it e.g.} in~\cite{AE84,CFMS12} (former interpretation) or ~\cite{Awerbuch08,CCGP13} (second interpretation).